roboogle/gtkmvc3/gtkmvco/docs/manual/progen.rst

 progen: A Project Generator
 ***************************

-Since version 1.2 a little application called *gtkmvc-progen* is provided.
-Goal of *gtkmvc-progen* is to generate the skeleton of a project that can be used when starting up a new application based on gtkmvc.
+Since version 1.2 a little application called *gtkmvc3-progen* is provided.
+Goal of *gtkmvc3-progen* is to generate the skeleton of a project that can be used when starting up a new application based on gtkmvc3.

-*gtkmvc-progen* creates a directory containing the skeleton of a new project, called the top-level directory.
+*gtkmvc3-progen* creates a directory containing the skeleton of a new project, called the top-level directory.

 The newly created project is constituted by: